You are here

 Judge Tapp’s efforts on a variety of justice-related issues have been well-recognized.
 In 2011, Judge Tapp received the “All Rise” Award from the National Association of Drug Court Professionals for his efforts related to funding issues for substance abuse treatment courts.
-Most recently, Judge Tapp’s drug court team became one of only 15 drug courts (out of 2,700 worldwide) to receive the NADCP’s Community Transformation Award for his team’s continuing efforts to provide meaningful substance abuse treatment.
+Judge Tapp’s drug court team became one of only 15 drug courts (out of 2,700 worldwide) to receive the NADCP’s Community Transformation Award for his team’s continuing efforts to provide meaningful substance abuse treatment.
 Judge Tapp was also the lead judge for Kentucky’s efforts to explore the use of extended-release injectable naltrexone as part of a comprehensive opiate treatment strategy.
+Judge Tapp also served as a policy advisor to the RX Drug and Heroin Abuse Summit, the nation’s largest conference addressing opioid-related issues.
+Until his confirmation, he served on the U.S. Coordinating Council on Juvenile Justice and Delinquency Prevention which reports to the President and Congress through the U.S. Department of Justice and provides advice regarding programming and intervention strategies for the nation’s justice-involved children.

-Judge Tapp previously served six years as Chairperson of Kentucky’s Circuit Judges Education Committee where he directed the continuing education of all general jurisdiction and family court judges within Kentucky.
 He also acted as Kentucky’s Co-Chairperson of the Judicial Child Fatality Task Force which focused on awareness issues surrounding fatal and near-fatal events involving children within the judicial and child protective system, and as a member of Kentucky’s Criminal Justice Policy Assessment Council, a statewide group tasked with evaluation of the Commonwealth’s justice practices.

 Judge Tapp's Employment Information